akriese/sys-audio-filter/README.md

 The usage of rodio and cpal requires the ALSA development files.

 ### Windows
-No further requirements except the optional virtual audio cable mentioned above.
+Optionally, install the virtual audio cable mentioned above.

 ## TODO: